Professional Tennis Association

 The Association expects its members to be of good character, to treat the public honestly and fairly, and to treat their fellow members in the tennis-teaching profession in the same way.
 Accordingly:

-1. Any complaint against a member of dishonest, unfair dealing, harassment, discrimination, either to the public or to a fellow member, conviction of a felony or acts involving moral turpitude shall be referred to an ethics committee that will be appointed by the President and that will always include general counsel.
-In its discretion, the ethics committee will act on the complaint, including an attempt to resolve the matter between the parties.
-The ethics committee shall review any allegations of impropriety and determine whether there has been an ethics violation.
-The ethics committee may at its discretion, absolve, censure, suspend, terminate a member or take such other action as it deems appropriate.
+1. Any complaint against a member of dishonest, unfair dealing, harassment, discrimination, either to the public or to a fellow member, conviction of a felony, acts involving moral turpitude or malicious acts against another member, staff or the public, shall be referred to an Ethics Committee that will be appointed by the President and that will always include general counsel.
+In its discretion, the Ethics Committee will act on the complaint, including an attempt to resolve the matter between the parties.
+The Ethics Committee shall review any allegations of impropriety and determine whether there has been an ethics violation.
+The Ethics Committee may at its discretion, absolve, censure, suspend, terminate a member or take such other action as it deems appropriate.

 3. Any member who is convicted of a serious crime or who has committed acts involving moral turpitude, as determined by the Board of Directors, will be subject to immediate expulsion from the Association.

 Section 1.
-Amendments procedure.
-Amendments to the bylaws may only be adopted in accordance with the provisions of this Article XVIII at an Executive Committee meeting, provided notice of the proposed amendment is provided to the members no less than thirty (30) days nor more than one hundred and twenty (120) days prior to the Executive Committee meeting.
-Proposed amendments may be adopted by a two-thirds (2/3) vote of those Executive Committee Members present and provided the proposed amendment receives the support of at least fifty percent (50%) of the divisions entitled to vote thereon, either in person or by proxy, at this meeting.
+Amendments Procedure.
+Amendments to the Bylaws may only be adopted in accordance with the provisions of this Article XVII at an Executive Committee meeting, provided notice of the proposed amendment is provided to the members no less than sixty (60) days nor more than one hundred and twenty (120) days prior to the Executive Committee meeting.
+Proposed amendments may be adopted by a two-thirds (2/3) vote of those Executive Committee Members present and provided the proposed amendment receives the support of at least fifty percent (50%) of the Divisions entitled to vote thereon, either in person or by proxy, at the meeting.

-Second, the division proposing the amendment shall request and National shall provide notice of the proposed amendments (the “Notice of Amendment”) to all of Members of the division.
-In the Notice of Amendment, each member of the division shall be provided the opportunity to vote upon the proposed amendment(s).
-The results of the vote will be tabulated and provided to the division Board of Directors by National.
-Only those amendments that receive the favorable vote from two-thirds (2/3) of the division members casting their votes pursuant to the Notice of Amendment, shall be submitted by the division President to the CEO/ED.
-The proposed amendment must be submitted to the CEO/ED at least 60 days prior to the next scheduled Executive Committee meeting.
+Second, the Division proposing the amendment shall request and National shall provide notice of the proposed amendments (the “Notice of Amendment”) to all of the Members of the Division.
+In the Notice of Amendment, each member of the Division shall be provided the opportunity to vote upon the proposed amendment(s).
+The results of the vote will be tabulated by the Division Board of Directors.
+Only those amendments that receive the favorable vote from two-thirds (2/3) of the Division members casting their votes pursuant to the Notice of Amendment, shall be submitted by the Division President to the CEO/ED.
+The proposed amendment must be submitted to the CEO/ED at least ninety (90) days prior to the next scheduled Executive Committee meeting.

 The CEO/ED will submit the proposed amendment submitted in accordance with either of the First or Second subparagraphs above, to counsel and the Board of Directors.
 Counsel will render an opinion as to the legality of a proposed amendment.
-Notice of proposed amendments, with counsel’s opinion, along with the opinion of counsel from the sponsoring division if it differs from that of the Association’s counsel, will be sent to the Executive Committee by the CEO/ED at least thirty (30) days prior to the Executive Committee meeting.
+Notice of proposed amendments, with counsel’s opinion, along with the opinion of counsel from the sponsoring Division if it differs from that of the Association’s counsel, will be sent to the Executive Committee by the CEO/ED at least sixty (60) days prior to the Executive Committee meeting.
 Thereafter, the proposed amendments will be submitted to the Executive Committee for its determination.
-In order to pass, a proposed amendment must secure the vote of two-thirds (2/3) of those voting, either in person or by proxy.
+In order to pass, a proposed amendment must secure the vote of two-thirds (2/3) of those voting and provided the proposed amendment receives the support of at least fifty percent (50%) of the Divisions entitled to vote thereon, at the meeting, either in person or by proxy.